 Audit Committee.
-During 2003, the Audit Committee consisted of Messrs.
+During 2004, the Audit Committee consisted of Messrs.
 Huntz, Goodwin and Noonan.
-Mr. Huntz serves as chairman of the committee.
-The Board of Directors has determined that each member of the Audit Committee meets the independence and experience requirements applicable to members of the Audit Committee of a NASDAQ-traded company, as well as the Audit Committee independence standards established by the SEC.
+Mr. Huntz serves as Chairman of the Audit Committee.
+The Board of Directors has determined that each member of the Audit Committee meets the independence and experience requirements applicable to members of the Audit Committee of a NASDAQ-traded company, as well as the Audit Committee independence standards established by the Securities and Exchange Commission.
 Further, the Board has determined that Messrs.
-Huntz, Goodwin and Noonan are "Audit Committee Financial Experts," as defined by the rules of the SEC.
-The Audit Committee recommends the selection of our independent auditors, reviews the scope of the audit to be conducted by them, as well as the results of their audit, reviews the scope of our internal system of controls, appraises our financial reporting activities (including our proxy statement and annual report) and the accounting standards and principles followed.
-The Audit Committee also reviews and discusses with management and the independent auditors various topics and events that may have significant financial impact on the company, and reviews and discusses with management major financial risk exposure and steps management has taken to monitor and control such exposure.
-Additionally, the Committee reviews the adequacy and effectiveness of the Company's internal controls, internal audit procedures, and disclosure controls and procedures, and management reports thereon.
-The Chairman of the Audit Committee is to be contacted by the Chief Financial Officer or the independent auditor to review items of a sensitive nature that can impact the accuracy of financial reporting, and to discuss significant issues relative to overall Board responsibility that have been communicated to management, but may warrant follow up to the Audit Committee.
-During the fiscal year ended December 31, 2003, the Audit Committee met four times.
+Huntz, Goodwin and Noonan are "audit committee financial experts," as defined by the rules of the Commission.
+The Audit Committee recommends the selection of our independent registered public accounting firm, reviews the scope of the audit to be conducted by them, as well as the results of their audit, reviews the scope of our internal system of controls, appraises our financial reporting activities (including our proxy statement and annual report) and the accounting standards and principles followed.
+The Audit Committee also reviews and discusses with management and the independent auditors various topics and events that may have significant financial impact on the Company, and reviews and discusses with management major financial risk exposure and steps management has taken to monitor and control such exposure.
+Additionally, the Audit Committee reviews the adequacy and effectiveness of our internal controls, internal audit procedures, and disclosure controls and procedures, and management reports thereon.
+The Chairman of the Audit Committee is to be contacted by the Chief Financial Officer or the independent registered public accounting firm to review items of a sensitive nature that can impact the accuracy of financial reporting, and to discuss significant issues relative to overall Board responsibility that have been communicated to management, but may warrant follow up to the Audit Committee.
+During the fiscal year ended December 31, 2004, the Audit Committee met four times.

 Compensation Committee.
-During 2003, the Compensation Committee consisted of Messrs.
-Noonan, Huntz and Goodwin.
-Mr. Noonan serves as chairman of the committee.
-Mr. Cassidy was elected to replace Mr. Goodwin as a member of the Compensation Committee effective April 20, 2004.
+During 2004, the Compensation Committee consisted of Messrs.
+Noonan, Huntz and Cassidy.
+Mr. Noonan serves as Chairman of the Compensation Committee.
 The Board of Directors has determined that all members of the Compensation Committee meet the independence requirements of the NASDAQ corporate governance rules.
 The Compensation Committee approves the compensation and benefits of all of our executive officers, reviews general policies relating to compensation and benefits of our employees and makes recommendations concerning certain of these matters to the Board of Directors.
-The Compensation Committee also administers the Company's stock option plans and establishes the terms and conditions of all stock options granted under these plans.
-During the fiscal year ended December 31, 2003, the Compensation Committee met 5 times.
+The Compensation Committee also administers our stock option plans and establishes the terms and conditions of all stock options granted under these plans.
+During the fiscal year ended December 31, 2004, the Compensation Committee meet five times.

 Nomination and Governance Committee.
 Established on July 17, 2003, our Nomination and Governance Committee (the "Nominating Committee") consists of Messrs.
-Goodwin and Huntz.
-Mr. Goodwin serves as chairman of the committee.
-The Nominating Committee is appointed by the Board of Directors to identify and assist in recruiting outstanding individuals who qualify to serve as Board members and to recommend that the Board select a slate of director nominees for election by the Company's shareholders at each annual meeting of the Company's shareholders in accordance with the Company's Articles of Incorporation, Bylaws and Georgia law; to recommend directors for appointment to each Board committee; to review the performance of the Board and its committees and make appropriate recommendations; and to oversee the Company's corporate governance guidelines and periodically re-evaluate such corporate governance guidelines for the purpose of suggesting changes if appropriate.
-The Nominating Committee has adopted a written charter approved by the Board of Directors which has been posted in the Investor Relations section of our web site at www.manh.com.
+Goodwin, Cassidy and Huntz.
+Mr. Goodwin serves as Chairman of the Nominating Committee.
+The Nominating Committee is appointed by the Board of Directors to identify and assist in recruiting outstanding individuals who qualify to serve as Board members and to recommend that the Board select a slate of director nominees for election by our shareholders at each annual meeting of our shareholders in accordance with our Articles of Incorporation, Bylaws and Georgia law; to recommend directors for appointment to each Board committee; to review the performance of the Board and its committees and make appropriate recommendations; and to oversee our corporate governance guidelines and periodically re-evaluate such corporate governance guidelines for the purpose of suggesting changes if appropriate.